dracony/fig-standards/proposed/task.md

 They feature sets of predefined tasks which are used as building blocks for process definition.
 Examples of such building blocks might be copying a file on the filesystem, executing a database query, running a command on a remote server, etc. Since these are pretty common on across libraries this leads to redundancy in task implementation also forcing 3rd-party developers to create multiple adapters or supporting only a limited subset ofautomation tools.

-This proposal aims to create a minimal API to allow task implementations to be reused in multiple automation toolsets.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

 [RFC 2119]: http://www.ietf.org/rfc/rfc2119.txt

+## Goal

+This proposal aims to create a minimal API to allow task implementations to be reused in multiple automation toolsets.

 ## Specification